 Control of smilax should focus on early detection and control before roots are formed.
 If you find this noxious vine when it is young, dig it up rather than chopping it down.
 Try to get all the roots out of the ground.

-When you have a mature specimen, you can try starving it by continuously chopping the sprouts as they appear over a year’s time.
-The waxy leaves repel herbicides but try spraying with Roundup Pro, which has a surfactant that helps the weed killer stick to the leaf surface.
+When you have a mature specimen, you can try starving it by continuously clipping the sprouts as they appear over a year’s time.
+For herbicidal control, spray leaves with glyphosate (click for sources) whenever you see them.